bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 ### Interim conclusions – what have we seen in `hello.ref`

-Let us to conclude what we have learned by now.
+Let us conclude what we have learned by now.

 * We can write comments that do not affect program running and serve as an explanation in the programs.